enso-org/enso/docs/distribution/packaging.md

 ### The `visualization` Directory

-As Enso is a visual language, the package may contain specification how data can be displayed in various tools, e.g.
+As Enso is a visual language, a package may contain a specification of how data can be displayed in various tools, for example [Enso IDE](https://github.com/enso-org/ide).
-[Enso IDE](https://github.com/enso-org/ide).
-Conventionally, all those files should be put in the `visualization` directory, and from there all tools should read them.
+The Enso package structure may optionally contain a `visualization` directory which may contain visualization definitions.

 See also [this example](https://dev.enso.org/docs/ide/product/visualizations.html#custom-visualization-example) of visualization file working with Enso IDE.